Autovampirism

 Safety, consent & law

-The core concern here is self-harm, not consent between partners.
-Repeatedly cutting and ingesting blood carries real medical risks (anemia, wound infection, and gastrointestinal complications among them) and often signals a treatable underlying condition.
-The act is not illegal in itself, but anyone drawn to it, particularly where it involves intrusive urges or self-injury, is encouraged to seek confidential mental-health support rather than to act on it.
+The governing concern is self-harm, not consent between partners.
+Repeated cutting and ingestion carries real medical risk (anaemia, wound infection, and gastrointestinal complications among them), and the behaviour frequently signals a treatable underlying condition.
+Drinking one's own blood is not illegal in itself.
+Anyone drawn to it, particularly where intrusive urges or self-injury are involved, is encouraged to seek confidential mental-health support rather than act on it.

 - Blood Fetish29/100Hematolagnia · Body Functions & FluidsAn erotic interest in blood (its sight, scent, warmth, or symbolic links to vitality, danger, and intimate bonding) sometimes expressed through consensual blood play.
 It is rare and carries serious bloodborne-infection risk.29

-- Anthropophagolagnia4/100Anthropophagolagnia · Clinical ParaphiliasAnthropophagolagnia is an extremely rare, weakly attested catalogue term for a paraphilia in which sexual arousal is bound up with cannibalism, classically glossed as cannibalism preceded by rape.
+- Anthropophagolagnia4/100Anthropophagolagnia · Clinical ParaphiliasAnthropophagolagnia is a rare, weakly attested glossary term for a paraphilia in which sexual arousal is bound to cannibalism, classically glossed as cannibalism preceded by rape.
 It is inherently non-consensual and gravely criminal, documented here strictly as a forensic category.4

-- Ederacinism3/100Ederacinism · Clinical ParaphiliasEderacinism is a weakly attested glossary-level paraphilic interest in tearing out the sexual organs by the root, classically framed as a frenzied or self-punishing act.
-It is catalogued here strictly as a clinical and forensic category, never as a practice.3
+- Ederacinism3/100Ederacinism · Clinical ParaphiliasEderacinism is a weakly attested, glossary-level paraphilia label for arousal tied to tearing out the sexual organs by the root, classically framed as a frenzied or self-punishing act.
+It is catalogued strictly as a clinical and forensic category, never as a practice.3

-A compound of the prefix *auto-* (Greek *autos*, "self") and *vampirism*, from *vampire* (via French and ultimately a Slavic source), giving "self-vampirism."
-The clinical synonym *autohemophagia* combines Greek *auto-* ("self"), *haima* ("blood"), and *phagein* ("to eat").
+A compound of the prefix *auto-* (Greek *autos*, "self") and *vampirism*, from *vampire* (via French, ultimately from a Slavic source), giving "self-vampirism."
+The clinical synonym *autohemophagia* combines Greek *auto-* ("self"), *haima* ("blood") and *phagein* ("to eat").

 blood-focused · self-directed · psychiatric case literature